mariadb-edwardstoever/perf_schema/README.md

 # perf_schema
-Views to make mariadb performance schema more useful
+Views to make mariadb performance schema more useful.
+Created by Edward Stoever for MariaDB Support.